Hometown: Southaven, MS

 “This program helped me a lot because I was unsure of what a good resume or cover letter even looked like before I went through this program.”

-In the Internship Experience you are able to earn academic credit while mastering the critical skills for securing your internship and positioning yourself for a successful internship experience.
+In the Internship Experience, you earn academic credit while mastering critical skills for securing your internship, positioning yourself to be a good intern, and completing a successful internship experience.

 - Develop effective internship search strategies